All alternatives

 You still own the process

 Even with plain English tests, someone on your team plans coverage, manages suites, and makes release decisions.
-Bug0 Managed handles all of it
+Bug0 handles all of it

 Bug0 vs testRigor